Conover Police Chief Eric Loftin has confirmed that remains found at a home in Conover…

-Unemployment rates decreased across the Greater Hickory Metro Area and throughout the state, according to the latest report issued by the North Carolina Department of Commerce Labor and Economic Analysis Division.
-The report, which was released this week, shows unemployment rates for the month of September.
+Unemployment rates decreased across the Hickory Metro and across the state according to the latest update from the North Carolina Department of Commerce Labor & Economic Analysis Division.
+The report shows the July unemployment rates.

-The unemployment rate for the Hickory-Lenoir-Morganton Metropolitan Statistical Area or MSA, is 2.8 percent, down from 3.6 percent in the August report.
-Hickory-Lenoir-Morganton has the fourth lowest unemployment rate out of 15 MSAs in North Carolina.
+The unemployment rate for the Hickory-Lenoir-Morganton Metropolitan Statistical Area or MSA is 3.4 percent, down from 3.8 in June.
+Hickory-Lenoir-Morganton has the fifth lowest unemployment rate among 15 MSAs in the state.

-The statewide unemployment rate is 3.1 percent, down from 3.9 in August.
-Unemployment rates fell in all of North Carolina's 100 counties.
-Scotland County has the highest jobless rate at 6.2 percent, Buncombe County has the lowest at 2.4 percent.
-When compared to the same month last year, unemployment rates decreased in all 100 counties and in all 15 metro areas.
+The statewide unemployment rate is 3.7 percent, down from 4.1 in June.
+Unemployment rates fell in all 100 counties.
+Scotland County has the highest jobless rate at 7.6 percent and Buncombe, Swain, and Chatham Counties are all tied with the lowest unemployment rate in the state at 2.9 percent.
+When compared to the same month last year, not seasonally adjusted unemployment rates fell in all 100 counties.